Double-Adversarial Activation Anomaly Detection: Adversarial Autoencoders are Anomaly Generators: Introduction

-Since the introduction of GANs, multiple concepts have been developed to apply their potential in AD.
+\paragraph{GAN-based Anomaly Detection} Since the introduction of GANs, multiple concepts have been developed to apply their potential in AD.
 A commonly used idea is measuring the distance between the input and the generated samples given a generator trained on normal samples only.
-Intuitively, a sample that does not resemble the output of the GAN to a predefined extent is new and thus likely anomalous.
-The reconstruction error is used in e.g. AnoGAN \cite{schlegl_unsupervised_2017}, ALAD \cite{zenati_adversarially_2018}, MAD-GAN \cite{li_mad-gan_2019} or GANomaly \cite{akcay_ganomaly_2019}.
+The reconstruction error is used in e.g. AnoGAN \cite{schlegl_unsupervised_2017,schlegl_f-anogan_2019}, ALAD \cite{zenati_adversarially_2018}, MAD-GAN \cite{li_mad-gan_2019} or GANomaly \cite{akcay_ganomaly_2019}.
+Recent studies have shown that combining several GANs at once may further boost the AD performance \cite{han_gan_2021}.
 Measuring the reconstruction errors of AAEs has also been proposed \cite{vu_anomaly_2019}, refined by optimisations in presence of outliers \cite{beggel_robust_2020}.
 Our method is not based on reconstruction distances, which have known drawbacks: subtle changes are hard to detect and anomalies, which are close to the normal samples, may still be reconstructed well.
-Instead, we use the principles of activation analysis \cite{sperl_activation_2021}, where all hidden activations of an NN are analysed at once.
-Hence, this approach incorporates all available context information in its decision process.
+Instead, we use the principles of activation analysis \cite{sperl_activation_2021,raghuram_general_2021}, where all hidden activations of an NN are analysed at once.
+GANs comprise a generator and a discriminator network, where the former tries to generate samples that align with the training samples.
+In AD research, the generator was used to either generate new normal samples based on known normal ones, e.g. in DOPING \cite{lim_doping_2018}, or to generate new anomalous samples using known anomalies \cite{salem_anomaly_2018}. \SAD{} is an unsupervised method, thus does not have access to anomalous samples.
+To further improve AD, we generate anomalous samples from normal samples only.
+There is prior work on generating corner cases of the normal data \cite{bhatia_exgan_2021}, or generating anomalies in behavioural patterns \cite{zheng_one-class_2019}.